 Step 4: Factor in Tax-Advantaged Accounts

-If you enroll in an HDHP, you're eligible for a Health Savings Account (HSA).
+If you enroll in an HDHP, you get access to a Health Savings Account (HSA).
 Contributions are tax-free, growth is tax-free, and withdrawals for qualified medical expenses are tax-free.
-The ability to save pre-tax dollars for future care significantly reduces your effective cost.
-For FSAs, estimate carefully, as funds are "use-it-or-lose-it."
+That really cuts your effective cost.
+For FSAs, estimate carefully — they're use-it-or-lose-it.

-The traditional estimation exercise is fundamentally reactive-it's about predicting and budgeting for sickness costs.
-The most innovative employers and benefit platforms are now flipping this script by integrating Health-to-Wealth systems that make cost estimation more predictable by actively reducing variable costs.
+The traditional estimation exercise is reactive at its core — it's about predicting and budgeting for sickness costs.
+The most innovative employers and benefit platforms are now changing the game by integrating Health-to-Wealth systems that make cost estimation more predictable because they actively cut variable costs.

-For example, a platform like WellthCare introduces a proactive layer that changes the cost equation.
-By providing $0-co-pay preventive care that is used before your major medical plan, it directly reduces the number of claims that hit your deductible and coinsurance.
-Furthermore, when preventive actions (like getting recommended screenings or managing medications) are automatically rewarded with contributions to a retirement account or spendable credits, the financial benefit offsets out-of-pocket costs.
-Your annual cost estimate isn't just about what you'll pay; it's now also about what you'll earn back through engaged health behavior.
+Take a platform like WellthCare.
+It layers in a proactive approach: $0-copay preventive care used before your major medical plan kicks in.
+That means fewer claims hitting your deductible and coinsurance.
+Plus, when you take preventive actions — screenings, managing medications — you earn contributions to a retirement account or spendable credits.
+So your annual cost estimate isn't just about what you'll pay; it's also about what you'll earn back.

 Key Questions for Your HR or Benefits Advisor

-When comparing plans, move beyond the brochure.
-Ask these strategic questions:
+When comparing plans, skip the brochure.
+Ask these questions:

 - "What tools or calculators do you provide for personalized cost estimation?"